MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/configure-your-platform-infrastructure/Recommended-settings-for-MCT-Azure-resources.md

 # Recommended settings for MCT Azure resources

-Microsoft community training recommends few security settings to it's customers for the best use of azure resources.
+Community Training recommends few security settings to it's customers for the best use of azure resources.

 ## Azure Storage